-The museum currently has two Wang LOCI-2 Systems, a Model 2A, and a Model 2AD (Option D adds an output interface to allow connection of an external printer).
+The museum currently has two Wang LOCI-2 Systems; a Model 2A (Option A adds three more banks of four memory registers to the single bank of four memory registers on the base LOCI-2), and a Model 2AD (Option D adds an output interface to allow connection of an external numeric printer).

 Space-Suit Testing System Based on Wang LOCI-2, Custom Built for NASA by Wang Labs Systems Division